-They are essentially two match result bets rolled into one, and in order to win both aspects must come through.
-Basically the full 90 minutes gets broken down into two separate wagers, with the first half being one bet and the second, the second.
+They are essentially two-match result bets rolled into one, and in order to win both aspects must come through.
+Basically, the full 90 minutes gets broken down into two separate bets, with the first half being one bet and the second, the second.

-Let’s say you were using the William Hill betting app to place a To Win Both Halves bet on Manchester City away at Cardiff.
+Let’s say you were using William Hill to place a To Win Both Halves bet on Manchester City away at Newcastle United.
 You want to place the bet on Manchester City to win both halves.

 The odds would probably look a little something like this: